 Calculating Your Monthly Mortgage Payment

-The amount and quality of home you can buy first and foremost depends on how much you can spend each month on your mortgage payments.
-Furthermore, how much you can afford each month for your mortgage payment depends of several different things including the size of your down payment and the interest rate you’re approved for.
+The house you can afford first and foremost depends on how much you can spend each month on your mortgage payments.
+Furthermore, how much you can afford each month for your mortgage payment depends on several different things including the size of your down payment and the interest rate you’re approved for.

 There are long term considerations you should take into account when deciding what you can pay each month.
 You might be able to afford a larger house with an inflated mortgage payment each month but think about the money you could save by buying less house now and saving for another down payment on an even bigger and better house later.